 Total self-guided study: 312 Hrs – 72 Hrs = 240 Hrs

-These 240 hours should be used towards preparation of weekly tasks and for completion of the various assignments associated with the course, including development of various skills required to complete the same.
-Please organise your time wisely.
+Those 240 hours should be used towards the preparation of weekly tasks and for the completion of the various assignments associated with the course, including the development of various skills required to complete the same.
+Please organize your time wisely.

 Learning Activities Summary

 In the School of Architecture and Built Environment students are required to fabricate models, projects and other hands-on creative activities.
 Of course, you will make a mess in the process!
 No problem!
 Please clean up after yourself.
 If the materials are recyclable and you don't want to reuse them yourself, put them in the recycling bins.
 Don't leave paper/cardboard/offcuts on the floor or table, put them in the bin.
 Don't leave broken blades etc. on tables, put them in a sharps bin.
 Don't leave work (models, drawings etc) in a space (tutorial room, computer lab, studio) and expect to find it when you come back.
 The facilities are shared.
 The School recommends that you store your work in a locker available from ASA or in Hub Central.